 Easy Fax From Gmail Guide

-Here we’ll go through each step to help you send a fax through the internet with Gmail.
+Here we’ll go through each step to help you send a fax through the internet with Google.
 The entire process is easy and very similar to sending a basic email with just a few modifications that include: